Products & Services

-One-third of holiday shoppers are concerned about going over their budget, according to the latest Consumer Reports holiday poll.
-The good news is that with Christmas fast approaching, stores and online retailers are offering discounts and free shipping so there are still bargains to be found.
-Fortunately, the experts in our labs are on the lookout for good deals all year long and have found some top-performing small appliance that cost $50 or less.
+With Christmas fast approaching, stores and online retailers are offering discounts and free shipping so there are bargains to be found.
+Fortunately, the experts in Consumer Reports' labs are on the lookout for good deals all year long and have found some top-performing small appliances that cost $50 or less.
 Here are 10 to consider.

 Cuisinart Mini Prep Plus DLC-2A food chopper, $40